 Day hikes or ambitious backpacking can easily take a visitor into the wilderness, such as the John Muir Wilderness, perhaps on the John Muir or Pacific Crest trails.
 In few places will a traveler find so many accessible trails.

 The most elaborate horse-packing outfits in the state can remove the huff and puff from traversing this granite terrain, between 7,000-12,000 feet.
 A full-day pack trip, for example, takes you six miles into the wilderness to Duck Lake, revealing a backcountry wilderness that only a hiker in superb condition could experience on foot.

-Mountain bikers delight in the region, partly because of the numerous bikeable roads, and partly because the great winter mountain, Mammoth, so noted for its ski runs, becomes a mountain-biking park in summer.
-You take the gondola to the top and then bike down the switchbacks, through the trees, to the bottom.
+Mountain bikers delight in the region, partly because of the numerous bikeable roads.
+Moreover, the great winter mountain, Mammoth, so noted for its ski runs, becomes a mountain-biking park in summer.
+In short, you take the gondola to the top and then bike down the switchbacks, through the trees, to the bottom.

 A traveler will find the requisite tourism infrastructure in this modern, little, mountain town of 8,000 people.
-Abundant mid-range condos, such as Snowcreek, serve the needs of the family traveler and can be arranged through a central reservation service.
+Abundant mid-range condos, such as Snowcreek, serve the needs of the family traveler.
+Lodging can be arranged through a central reservation service.
 Local restaurateurs offer individualistic menus.

 The terrain north from Mammoth to June Lake contains one of the largest forest stands of Jeffrey Pine, noted for its vanilla-smelling bark.
-Walking through these stands on a warm, summer afternoon reminds one of a cookie-baking operation.
+Consequently, walking through these stands on a warm, summer afternoon reminds one of a cookie-baking operation.